Sunflower Field at Dix Park

 - You can walk or bike to the park.
 Dix Park is located on the Rocky Branch Greenway.

-- Sunflower Field is open to the public seven days-a-week, from dawn until dusk.
+- Sunflower Field is free to visit seven days-a-week, from dawn until dusk.

 Know Before You Go